timurrrr/RaceChronoDiyBleDevice/README.md

 is a post with more info on how I got RaceChrono displayed on my headunit via Android Auto.

+## Safety disclaimer

+CAN bus is like a "nervous system" in a car.
+It is a network that connects various ECUs, sensors, etc. Connecting a new device to this network poses risks such as data corruption, packet losses, etc., that can negatively affect the performance of some or all components of your car.
+Same applies to incorrect connections and alternations of the CAN bus wiring.
+This can cause various undesirable effects, such as "Check engine" lights, electrical and mechanical damage, loss of control, injuries and even death.

+By using this project you assume any and all risk assosciated with using the described DIY devices, and release any liability from the author(s) and controbutors to this project.

 ## Supported Hardware

 * Adafruit ItsyBitsy nRF52840 Express